Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 Good oral hygiene is essential

-13. What are signs my 8-year-old may need braces?
+13. What are the signs my 8-year-old may need braces?

 Misaligned bite